cwchentw/coru/README.md

 Pending.

+### Options related to Line Numbers

+Pending.

 ### Options related to Rulers

 * `--ruler` to add a ruler at the top of target source
 * `--ruler-footer` to add a ruler at the bottom of target source
 * `--ruler-both` to add rulers at both the top and the buttom of target source

+The width of a ruler is set by the maximal width of target source code.
+Nevertheless, its maximal width doesn't exceed 100, which is a sensible number for typical source codes.

 ### Options related to Comments for Unknown Languages